euphonie/study-notes/Other/ICU Certification/Median (Level 3).md

 	- **Not allowed** moving over or under another stunt, pyramid or ind
 	- **Not allowed** top cannot pass over or under torso/head of another top
 - Levels
+	- Single leg extended allowed
+	- Extended single leg may not connect
 - Twisting
 	-  In transitions, one person must remain in contact with top
 		- 1 twisting rotation for top persons